 The most detrimental disease affecting non fruiting mango trees is called anthracnose, which attacks all parts of the tree but does the most damage to the flower panicles.
-Symptoms of anthracnose appear as black irregularly shaped lesions that gradually become larger and cause leaf spot, bloom blight, fruit staining and rot – resulting in non fruiting mango trees.
+Symptoms of anthracnose appear as black irregularly shaped lesions that gradually become larger and cause leaf spot, bloom blight, fruit staining, and rot — resulting in non-fruiting mango trees.
 It is best to plant an anthracnose resistant variety of mango tree in full sun where rainfall will quickly evaporate to avoid this problem.

 Another major contributor to the mango tree not producing fruit is another fungal pathogen, powdery mildew.
-Powdery mildew attacks young fruit, flowers and foliage, leaving these areas covered with a white fungal powder and often developing lesions along the undersides of the leaves.
+Powdery mildew attacks young fruit, flowers, and foliage, leaving these areas covered with a white fungal powder and often developing lesions along the undersides of the leaves.
 Severe infections will destroy the panicles, subsequently affecting potential fruit set and production, hence a mango tree not producing fruit.
 Both of these diseases are exacerbated with the onset of heavy dew and rain.
-Early spring applications of sulfur and copper when the panicle is half its full size and again 10-21 days later will aid in eradication of this fungal pathogen.
+Early spring applications of sulfur and copper when the panicle is half its full size and again 10 to 21 days later will aid in eradication of this fungal pathogen.

 To prevent these diseases, apply a coating of fungicide on the susceptible parts when the buds appear and begin to open and ending at harvest time.

-Another stressor which may affect the non fruiting mango tree is over fertilizing.
+Another stressor which may affect the non-fruiting mango tree is over-fertilizing.
 Heavy fertilization of the lawn near the mango tree may reduce fruiting since the mango tree’s root system spreads well beyond the drip line of the tree.
 Oftentimes, this results in an abundance of nitrogen in the soil.
 You can offset this by adding a phosphorus rich fertilizer or bone meal to the soil around your mango tree.

 Similarly, overwatering, as with the use of lawn sprinklers, may reduce fruiting or fruit quality.

-Severe pruning may be done to reduce the canopy height of very large trees, enabling an easier harvest and does not injure the tree; however, it may reduce fruit production from one to several cycles.
+Severe pruning may be done to reduce the canopy height of very large trees, enabling an easier harvest and does not injure the tree, however, it may reduce fruit production from one to several cycles.
 Therefore, pruning should only take place whenever absolutely necessary for shaping or maintenance purposes.
 Otherwise, prune only to remove broken or diseased plant material.